The following is my dividend history for my portfolio going back to January of 2008. I promise to eventually go back further, but in the meantime…

 And for now for some charts.

 So, why do I even bother sharing this information every month.
 I want readers to notice a couple things and encourage anyone who is in the earlier stages of building up there financial assets.
 When you’re starting out it may feel like you aren’t making any progress towards your goals.
 You may only have a couple bucks in dividends for the month.
 Don’t give up and keep at it.
 Notice how the charts are showing a slow and steady progress with the amount of dividend income increasing, slowly but surely over time.
 In January of 2008, I had no dividend income.
-Fast forward a little over a decade later and I am getting passive dividend income off my portfolio of $2784.94(for March 2020), resulting in crazy awesome growth in my dividend income.
+Fast forward a 13 years later and I am getting passive dividend income off my portfolio of $2899.22(for March 2021), resulting in crazy awesome growth in my dividend income.
 That wasn’t much time that passed to build up to this point.

 It’s like the snowball effect., you just have to start and get it rolling.